Student inspired by Turner Prize opportunity

 Organised by Tate Gallery, the Turner Prize is one of the best-known prizes for visual arts in the world and previous winners include Damien Hirst, Gillian Wearing and Chris Ofili.

-Array Collective’s pub installation was praised by judges for addressing social and political issues in Northern Ireland and they received the award at Coventry Cathedral as part of the 2021 City of Culture celebrations earlier this month.
+Array Collective’s pub installation was praised by judges for addressing social and political issues in Northern Ireland and they received the award at Coventry Cathedral.

 The Turner Prize exhibition continues until January 12, 2022 at the Herbert Art Gallery and Museum.